teambit/docs/docs/essentials/scopes.md

 ### Cached Component Dependencies

 Scopes cache all external dependencies (i.e, components located in other scopes).
-This is done to ensure your own scope is completely independent, even when its different components use components maintained by others.
-Even in cases where a scope you depend on is no longer accessible, each scope ensures all its components are operational.
+This is done to ensure your own scope is completely independent, even when it's different components use components maintained by others or in cases where a scope you depend on is no longer accessible, each scope ensures all its components are operational.

 ## Workspace Scope

 Every developer's [workspace](/essentials/workspace) holds a working copy of the components and their history in a local Scope.
-This allows browsing history, compare versions and checkout past revisions of components.
+This allows you to browse history, compare versions and checkout past revisions of components.

 A workspace scope may contain components from various remote scopes.